-Fairbanks was nearly subjugated by a sweeping anti-discrimination ordinance (#6093).
-It came down to one single vote at the city council.
+Fairbanks Alaska was nearly subjugated by a sweeping anti-discrimination ordinance (#6093).
+It came down to one single vote at the Fairbanks city council on March 11, 2019.

 categories are already covered in federal or state law.

-The new categories which are not covered in existing State of Alaska or federal law, are “sexual orientation, gender identity and gender expression”.
+The new categories which are not covered in existing State of Alaska or federal (congressionally passed) law, are “sexual orientation, gender identity and gender expression”.

 For instance, a person should have a fundamental right to choose to only patronizeMcDonalds restaurants, and to discriminate against Carl’s Jr. Or vice versa.